This text is a fragment of a guidebook to Ephesus: "The Secrets of Ephesus".

-The main square of the harbour district was the so-called Hall of Verulanus.
+The main square of the harbour district of Ephesus was the so-called Hall of Verulanus.
 This spacious square, measuring 200 by 240 meters, used to be the largest of the sports facilities situated along Harbour Street.
 Its name comes from the founder, Verulanus, who was the chief priest of Asia during the reign of Emperor Hadrian.
 He ordered paving and tiling of the greater of the palestrae of the Harbour Baths with marble slabs in 13 different shades.
 These panels have not been preserved to our times, but their existence is evidenced by the holes in the walls, where the panels were attached.
 This arcaded courtyard served as training grounds of the athletes.
 Called xystos in antiquity, the court was surrounded by a three-aisled colonnade with its broad middle aisle serving as a running track.
 The best opportunity to glimpse the ruined Hall of Verulanus is to look at its eastern corner, recently uncovered by the archaeologists next to the Church of Mary.

 There is a widespread belief that the southern arcade was the place where Justin Martyr discussed with Trypho.
 Moreover, the famous Neopythagorean philosopher Apollonius of Tyana supposedly had a vision of Emperor Domitian's assassination, as recounted by Philostratus: "Although this deed was done in Rome, Apollonius was a spectator of it in Ephesus.
 For about midday he was delivering an address in the groves of the colonnade, just at the moment when it all happened in the palace at Rome; and first he dropped his voice, as if he were terrified, and then, though with less vigor than was usual with him, he continued his exposition, like one who between his words caught glimpses of something foreign to his subject, and at last he lapsed into silence, like one who has been interrupted in his discourse.
 And with an awful glance at the ground, and stepping forward three or four paces from his pulpit, he cried: "Smite the tyrant, smite him" -- not like one who derives from some looking glass a faint image of the truth, but as one who sees things with his own eyes, and is taking part in a tragedy."